Watch Finishings and Decorative Techniques

 Grand Feu Enameling

-A difficult process that is nonetheless the most common form of enameling seen today.
-The effect of a grand feu enamel is achieved by building up many layers of enamel, one atop of the other.
+It is a difficult process that is nonetheless the most common form of enameling seen today.
+The effect of a grand feu enamel is achieved by building up many layers of enamel, one atop the other.
 Each time a new layer is added, the enamel dial is fired.
 Any imperfections render the dial useless, and the enameler must start again.
 Over 60% of enamel dials end up in the bin.

 Grisaille Enameling

-Grisaille enamel is the ancient technique of enameling that owes its name to the shades of gray it uses -from the French grisaille, which means gray.
+Grisaille enamel is an ancient technique of enameling that owes its name to the shades of gray it uses—from the French grisaille, which means gray.

 Guilloché